marijnh/Eloquent-JavaScript/09_regexp.md

 ```

 You can also specify open-ended ((range))s when using ((curly braces))
 by omitting the number after the comma.
-So `{5,}` means five or more
+So, `{5,}` means five or more
 times.

 ## Grouping subexpressions